geiszla/BoxHero/README.md

 * node_modules

    Node.js modules used by our project.
 They are listed in package.json under "dependencies" and "devDependencies" sections and are automatically fetched by the "yarn install" command (they shouldn't be modified manually).

+* scripts

+   Build scripts and options for making bundle.js (client)  and server.bundle.js (server).

+  * build_client.js

+     Code that generates "www/bundle.js" - by translating and packing the react elements together - and "www/styles.css".
+If "yarn run edit" command is used it runs every time the code changes updating the bundle.js file.

+  * build_options.js

+     Options for bundling for development and production.
+Build mode can be changed by changing isProduction variable in this file.

+  * build_server.js

+     Code that generates server.bundle.js from server.js (to convert ES6 and JSX code in server.js to plain JavaScript so that it can be run by Node.js).

 * server